ezlage/HyperX/README.md

   //But for private methods, in addition to the above, the following are required
   //If you want to use a custom cryptography utility
   CryptoUtil:='some_crypto_util'; //If you don't specify, the default value applies: 'openssl'
-  //Markers are used to make it possible to work with any DCE/API, as each uses a different command syntax
+  //Markers are used to make it possible to work with any command syntax
   //They will be automatically replaced with the appropriate value for each call
   DataMark:='some_data_mark'; //If you don't specify, the default value applies: '#data#'
   KeyMark:='some_key_mark'; //If you don't specify, the default value applies: '#key#'